Cleveland Clinic logo

 • Dental problems, like bad breath and tooth decay

-• Weight loss, nutrient deficiencies or growth faltering in children
+• Weight loss, a lack of nutrients or growth faltering in children

 • Psychosocial issues, like shame and avoiding social interaction